dasch-swiss/dsp-tools/docs/file-formats/json-project/ontologies.md

 `"object": "TextValue"`

-This property is actually very similar to a simple text field.
+This property is a text field with formatted text.

 Example: